What is the difference between a Nurse Psychotherapist and Certified Nurse Psychotherapist(CNP).

 The distinction between a "nurse psychotherapist" and a "certified nurse psychotherapist-CNP" centers on formal certification and adherence to specific training standards.
-Here's a breakdown:
+The Canadian Nurse Psychotherapist Association CNPA is the only approved authority to provide the certified nurse psychotherapist (CNP) certification for nurses .

-This term can broadly apply to any nurse who provides, psychotherapy or elements of psychotherapy services in their practice.
-A nurse psychotherapist may be self taught, or may have completed a workshop or courses in psychotherapy to enhance their learning plan as psychotherapy is not taught in nursing curriculum.
+This term Nurse Psychotherapist can broadly apply to any nurse who provides, psychotherapy or elements of psychotherapy services in their practice in any province in Canada .
+A nurse psychotherapist may be self taught, or may have completed a workshop or courses in psychotherapy to enhance their learning plan as psychotherapy is not taught in any nursing programs.

 * However, without formal certification, as psychotherapy techniques are not taught in nursing programs, they may not have undergone specialized, standardized psychotherapy training that includes practice and supervision.